9th8/up-to-date-real-world-haskell/0-why-haskell.md

 help him make some fun typing noises on a 50-year-old Underwood typewriter.

-Most importantly, I wouldn\'t have ever been involved in this project without the love, support, and encouragement from my wife, Terah.
+Most importantly, I wouldn't have ever been involved in this project without the love, support, and encouragement from my wife, Terah.

 ### Don

-Before all else, I\'d like to thank my amazing co-conspirators, John and Bryan, for encouragment, advice and motivation.
+Before all else, I'd like to thank my amazing co-conspirators, John and Bryan, for encouragment, advice and motivation.

 My colleagues at Galois, Inc., who daily wield Haskell in the real